PHILIPS AVENT SCD525 - Baby monitors

 Note: You can only switch the temperature alert on and off in the menu of the parent unit.

-Note: If the temperature alert is activated too often, reduce the set minimum temperature and/or
+Note: If the temperature alert is activated too often, reduce the set minimum temperature and/or increase the set maximum temperature (see 'Setting room temperature range').

 1 Select 'Temperature' with the + and - buttons (Fig. 32).

-2 Press the OK button to conrm.
+2 Press the OK button to confirm.

 3 Select 'Alert' with the + and - buttons (Fig. 32).

-4 Press the OK button to conrm.
+4 Press the OK button to confirm.

-5 If the alert is off, the display shows ‘On?’.
+5 If the alert is off, the display shows 'On?'.
 Press the OK button to switch on the alert.
-If the
+If the alert is on, the display shows 'Off?'.
+Press the OK button to switch off the alert.

 Setting temperature scale

 Note: You can only set the temperature scale in the menu of the parent unit.
+You can set the temperature scale either to Celsius (C) or Fahrenheit (F).

 1 Select 'Settings' with the + and - buttons (Fig. 32).

-2 Press the OK button to conrm.
+2 Press the OK button to confirm.

 3 Select 'Temp scale' with the + and - buttons.

-4 Press the OK button to conrm.
+4 Press the OK button to confirm.

 5 Select 'Celsius' or 'Fahrenheit' with the + and - buttons.

-This function in the menu of the parent unit allows you to reset both the parent unit and the baby
+This function in the menu of the parent unit allows you to reset both the parent unit and the baby unit to the default settings at the same time.
+You can use this function if problems occur that you cannot solve by following the suggestions in chapter ‘Frequently asked questions’.

 1 Select 'Settings' with the + and - buttons (Fig. 32).

-2 Press the OK button to conrm.
+2 Press the OK button to confirm.

 3 Select 'Reset' with the + and - buttons.